Highly Sensitive Child 101

 Sensory Seeking

 Some children with SPD crave intense sensory input.
-These children, unlike those with over-responsivity, are constantly seeking ways to fulfill their sensory needs.
-Here are some common examples of sensory seeking:
+Unlike those with over-responsivity, sensory-seeking children have a lower sensory threshold.
+Because of this, they are constantly seeking ways to fulfill their sensory needs.

 Understanding the Difference: Sensory Processing Sensitivity vs. Disorder

-It’s important to realize that sensory processing sensitivity (the trait that highly sensitive people have) and sensory processing disorder are two different things.
+Sensory processing sensitivity (SPS) and sensory processing disorder are two different things.
 Sensory Processing Sensitivity is a temperament trait, while Sensory Processing Disorder is a neurological condition.
-Some children have more sensitive sensory systems, similar to how some people have naturally higher anxiety levels.

 Children with sensory processing sensitivity and children with SPD both experience stronger responses to sensory input.
 However, there’s a key difference: the impact on daily living.

-While highly sensitive children experience heightened awareness of their senses, they can typically adapt and learn to manage their sensitivities.
 Children with Sensory Processing Disorder, however, often find that their sensitivities disrupt their daily routines, relationships, and ability to participate in age-appropriate activities.
 The intense responses of a child with SPD often lead to meltdowns, anxiety, and functional difficulties.

 How Understanding SPD Helps Parents

-Knowing about SPD helps parents understand their child better.
-It allows them to become a sensory detective for their child.
 Knowing that atypical reactions to sounds, touch, or other sensations aren’t “bad behavior” can drastically change your parenting.
 When you start seeing the world through your child’s sensory lens, you can respond with understanding, not frustration.

 The Importance of Early Intervention

-Early identification and intervention are crucial in helping children with SPD thrive.
+Early identification and intervention are crucial to helping children with SPD thrive.
 There’s no one right way to treat sensory issues; treatment plans must be tailored to each child.
 A trained occupational therapist can develop an individualized sensory diet.
-A sensory diet is a personalized plan of activities aimed at helping regulate sensory input.
-Sensory therapies often include things like:

 For instance, you may need to collaborate with educators to make school environments more sensory-friendly or connect with other families who understand SPD.
 Parents can also advocate for their child’s sensory needs in social settings and teach them coping mechanisms like deep breathing exercises.